vijay03/cs360v-f20/project-1.md

 6. thurston-howell-iii

 You can also enable qemu-kvm on your personal laptops / computers and work on the project.

+### Using a Virtual Machine for the project
+If you want to use a Virtual Machine for the project, please follow the steps mentioned [here](https://github.com/vijay03/cs378-f19/blob/master/project-1-vm-setup.md) for setting up the VM.

 ### Setup GDB
 The standard version of gdb does not correctly handle the transition to long mode during JOS boot, yielding a "Packet too long" error.
 For debugging 64-bit code on a 32-bit platform, you need both gdb and gdb-multiarch.
 Below we post patched Ubuntu package.